MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 Project 1 (1964) and Project 2 (1966) by Gottfried Michael Koenig (Institute of Sonology, University of Utrecht).
 Algorithmic composition.

-##Hermann Scherchen and the Gravesano Studio
-Famous conductor and pianist Hermann Scherchen founded one of the first centers for research in music in Gravesano, Switzerland.
-He also edited a journal called Gravesaner Blätter (https://elearning.hfmt-hamburg.de/pluginfile.php/8578/mod_page/content/2/00-Inhalt.pdf) which the some of the great minds of his time such as Xenakis and Meyer-Eppler have contributed to.

 Max Mathews: The first computer-generated sounds https://5mag.net/features/max-mathews-inventor-digital-music/